nigeltao/nigeltao.github.io/blog/2020/dumbindent.md

 Wuffs compiler is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler), like the very first [C++ compiler](https://en.wikipedia.org/wiki/Cfront).
-It outputs C code, not object code.
-That's not without its costs, but one benefit is that the generated C code's performance then be compared across different C compilers.
+It outputs C code, not object code. _Update on 2020-06-17: That C code is checked into the repository so that others can use the Wuffs library without also needing the Wuffs language tools._ That's not without its costs, but one benefit is that the generated C code's performance then be compared across different C compilers.
 For cases where [Clang/LLVM is 1.3x slower than gcc](https://bugs.llvm.org/show_bug.cgi?id=35567), we might never have known